Virologist Streeck surprises with corona hypothesis – Lanz flabbergasted: “We haven’t heard that before”

 Rostock’s Lord Mayor Madsen also criticized inconsistency and dishonesty in the program.
 He does not consider general store closings to be the right thing to do after businesses had drawn up hygiene concepts.
 Madsen is of the opinion: “We are not consistent.”
 And goes even further: “We are super dishonest.
 We’re taking action to say: Look, we’ve done something.
 Basically, it had long been clear to us that there was a big problem in the area of private celebrations.
 But we didn’t have the courage to tell people that we have to stop that immediately.
 Instead, we closed a restaurant. ”And:“ We learn individually, but we don’t learn in groups.
 I think that’s a disaster, ”said Madsen.
 The mayor of the Hanseatic city also denounces a lack of digitization, which is losing speed.

 Hansen explains that Rostock has 90 percent fewer corona cases than the national average by the fact that they tested a lot quickly and acted consistently.
-Clear announcements would help, the Rostock is certain. (jh) * Merkur.de is part of the nationwide Ippen digital editorial network.
+Clear announcements would help, the Rostock is certain. (jh) * Merkur.de and wa.de are part of the nationwide Ippen digital editorial network.